danklammer/danklammer.github.io/articles/_posts/2016-07-31-svg-stroke-ftw.md

 After experimenting more, I learned SVG `stroke` is another property definitely worth utilizing... and perfect for line icons.
 Not only can you limit the amount of points on a path without having to outline a shape, you can simply change the weight with `stroke-width` as well as the shape of the line caps and the line joins with `stroke-linecap` and `stroke-linejoin`.

 I ended up creating 75+ line icons using strictly `stroke` to define the shape.
 Each icon is hand-coded along a 32x32 grid with a 2 point margin allowing for a maximum of 4px (or 12.5%) `stroke-width`.
 4px seems small but it's relative to the 32x32 grid.
 I tried to place as few points as possible to keep the shapes simple but also to reduce on file size.
+All icons measure in at a total of 9KB minified (2KB in SVGZ, or Gzipped).

 <div class="align-center p2">
     <svg viewBox="0 0 32 32" width="128" height="128" fill="none">